Internet Resources - Reference Databases A-Z

 Assists readers of children's literature in finding new authors and titles.
 Find the order of titles written in a series.

-The OneClickdigital collection includes Recorded Books exclusive/subscriptions titles -- over 3200 audiobooks for adults and 1300 for kids, as well as 100 Spanish titles.
-It also includes distributed titles by major audio publishers, based on patron and library requests.
-OneClickdigital also has an eBook collection of classical literature and popular titles available with Adobe Digital Editions.
+The OneClickdigital collection includes Recorded Books' exclusive/subscriptions titles -- about 9000 audiobooks as of 1/12/2016 for adults, beginning readers, kids and young people, as well as many titles in Spanish.
+It also includes distributed titles by major audio publishers.
+In addition, OneClickdigital boasts a large eBook collection of classical literature and popular titles available with Adobe Digital Editions.
 The service is PC and Mac compatible as well as is iPod and iPhone compatible.
 The OneClickdigital mobile app is available via the iTunes App Store.
 You'll need your library card number and pin to access the service from outside the library.

 - Opposing Viewpoints in Context (Gale Cengage)